update/update/support/docs/symlinking-updaters.md

 **Next steps**

-If you'd like to see how multiple updaters can work together, repeat the same steps described above to create and symlnk `updater-bbb` and `updater-ccc`.
+If you'd like to see how multiple updaters can work together, repeat the same steps described above to create and symlink `updater-bbb` and `updater-ccc`.

 Then run: